Naitreey/notes-and-knowledge/cs/programming-language-concepts/notes.rst

 - higher-order functions: Functions which take other functions as arguments, and/or which return other functions as their results

 - referential transparency.
-A function call without any side effect could be replaced by its result without affecting the program's semantics.
+A property of functions that are independent of temporal context and have no side effects.
+An invocation of a referentially transparent function could be replaced by its result without affecting the program's semantics.

 - Functional languages encourage immutable data structures and referentially transparent functions.